brisbanemakerspace/bms-wiki/howto/create-induction.md

     - If the correct category doesn't exist yet (such as for a recently formed working group) please ask in the **#safety-and-inductions** discord channel. *Note to admins: create a new category [here](https://learn.brisbanemaker.space/course/editcategory.php?parent=0).*
 2. Update the "General" course settings like in the screenshot below.
 Fill in the two course name fields, select the correct category and **make sure the course end date is NOT ENABLED**.
 Please use the format "TOOL_NAME Induction" for the name and description.

 	*Note to admins: the "Course ID number" field is how Member Matters synchronises course completion data.
-Copy the value from the manage interlock / door page.*
+Copy the value from the manage interlock / door page.* (coming soon - ignore for now)
 ![moodle1.png](/howto/moodle/moodle1.png =600x)

 3. Scroll down and add a short description and a cover image using this [canva template](https://www.canva.com/brand/brand-templates/DAGWHw5Hhgw).
 Include an indicated time to complete.
 A good example is below.